ManagerJS/paper-code/secret-santa/README.md

 Problem Statement:

 Given the function you wrote please put it in it's own file.
 Write the markup for an html page that when viewed in the browser shows an input field with a button.
 The form should let users type in a list of first names, split on spaces, and print a list of gift assignments.
 The page should load your reusable function and call it when the button is clicked.
 Finally, link a CSS file to the page.
-In the CSS file write a rule that causes the giver names to be red and the receiver names to be red.
+In the CSS file write a rule that causes the giver names to be red and the receiver names to be green.

 ## Implementation Quirks